 Copland House as Fiscal Sponsor

-We are elated to be working with Copland House as our Fiscal Sponsor for several projects, which has made everything so much easier!Molly Morkoski, MEME Ensemble
+We were elated to have worked with Copland House as our Fiscal Sponsor for several projects, which made everything so much easier!Molly Morkoski, MEME Ensemble

-Copland House seemed like a perfect match when I was looking for a Fiscal Sponsor for Portals, my full-length, multimedia production that included the commission of a large new violin piece by Philip Glass.
-It has been great to have Copland House along on this wonderful journey.Tim Fain
+Copland House was a perfect match when I was looking for a Fiscal Sponsor for Portals, my full-length, multimedia production that included the commission of a large new violin piece by Philip Glass.
+It was great to have had Copland House along on this wonderful journey.Tim Fain

 In furtherance of its mission to nurture and renew America’s musical heritage, Copland House is very pleased to serve as a not-for-profit Fiscal Sponsor.
 In this capacity, we assist a select number of composers and performers working on projects involving the creation, performance, or preservation of American music.
 Our Fiscal Sponsorships are intended to help artists realize their goals!